Season’s Greetings and all things nice to you and yours. May the New Year bring you much health, prosperity, and joy.

 He pushed his long locks over his shoulder and pulled up the collar of his coat.
-“I gave up the life,” he smiled.
+“I walked away from that life,” he smiled.
 “Too intense.
 Now I play whenever and wherever I want to.”

 “Do you have a warm place to go to?”